jcolinhill/pyilc/README.md

 # Using the code

 pyilc is public; if you use it in a publication, please cite the paper {link to paper 1} and (optionally) {link to paper 2}.
 Additionally, if you use NILC you should cite the original NILC reference https://ui.adsabs.harvard.edu/abs/arXiv:0807.0773 along with the constrained ILC references https://ui.adsabs.harvard.edu/abs/2009ApJ...694..222C/abstract and https://ui.adsabs.harvard.edu/abs/arXiv:1006.5599 if you use a deprojected ILC.
+{Should I also ask to refer to  https://ui.adsabs.harvard.edu/abs/arXiv:1701.00274 if you use the moment deprojections?}

 # Basic usage